-A number of factors can determine LTE scalability, including the base station and tower placement, frequency availability, and the number of access points within the network.
+Several factors can determine LTE scalability, including the base station and tower placement, frequency availability, and the number of access points within the network.
 Each tower can support a finite number of clients.
-So, expanding density and coverage really means adding base stations, towers, and access points, which can be costly and time consuming.
-LTE towers that used to be placed 8 to 10 miles (13 to 16 kilometers) apart are now designed for three to six miles (5 to 10 kilometers) apart.
+Expanding density and coverage means adding base stations, towers, and access points, which can be costly and time-consuming.
+LTE towers once placed 8 to 10 miles (13 to 16 kilometers) apart, are now designed for three to six miles (5 to 10 kilometers) apart.
 This is especially important in rural areas where adding towers takes time.
-Frequency licensing also can limit expansion if the desired frequency is not available for private use in the region needed.
+Frequency licensing can also limit expansion if the desired frequency is not available for private use in the region.
 These issues make it difficult to scale an LTE network affordably when you need to support new applications, expand coverage, and add vehicle and equipment connectivity.

 Rajant networks evolve as your communication requirements evolve.
-We use unlicensed and lightly-licensed frequencies because those frequencies offer large amounts of bandwidth and are available globally to support a wide variety of applications.
+We use unlicensed and lightly licensed frequencies because those frequencies offer large amounts of bandwidth and are available globally to support various applications.
 Expansion is accomplished by simply adding rugged BreadCrumb wireless nodes anywhere needed.
-Installation is easy and fast, and the cost is significantly less than adding towers or base stations.
-Anytime you add, remove, or relocate a node, the network will automatically adjust to the changes in topology, without dropping packets or incurring an outage.
-And, Kinetic Mesh networks can scale to thousands of high-bandwidth mobile nodes, with each node having multiple connections.